Kalki 2898 AD: Future

 In late May 2024, it was reported that the film would have a sequel.
 On 26 June 2024, a day prior to the film's release, Ashwin commented on Kalki 2898 AD: Part 2 and stated that it would begin three years later.
 During the mid-credits, it was revealed to be part of a media franchise named Kalki Cinematic Universe which had earlier been teased in Bujji & Bhairava, an animated series released before the film and serving as its "prelude".

 On 29 June 2024, producer C. Aswani Dutt announced that 60% of the filming for Kalki 2898 AD: Part 2 has been completed, with several major segments still remaining to be shot.
-Filming is scheduled to start before 2026.
 On 18 September 2025, the producers announced that they have officially parted ways with Deepika Padukone on the sequel owing to undisclosed reasons.
+Padukone exited the sequel, and her role is expected to be recast.
+Principal photography for the sequel began in 24 February 2026.